jamiehax/markov-tweet-generator/README.md

 Once the model is built, you can input a text prompt and will be returned the predicted tweet.
 The ```V1``` model takes a minimum 1 word as input, the ```V2``` model takes a minimum 3 words as input, and the ```V3``` model takes a minimum 2 words as input.

 ## Using your own data
-To use your own data, add it as an entry into the `data` dictionary in the `main` method.
-The entry should be in the following format:
+To use your own data, add the following information as an entry into the `data` dictionary in the `main` method.
+The data must be in a CSV file, and the entry should be in the following format:

 ```{python}
 data_name: {'file': "path/to/data.csv",